welpo/tabi/content/markdown.md

 ## Table

 Here's an example of a table.
-Its header colour changes depending on the current theme.
+Its colours change depending on the current theme.

 | Symbol  | Element | Atomic Number |
 |---------|---------|---------------|